Samuel-de-Oliveira/CanUseTimer/README.md

 ### How to open in Windows?
-For a while Windows not have an install version, to run you need to have Python 3.8 or higher installed, is recommended you install Python in windows store, after this you need to open cmd or WindowsPowersehll and digit the command:
+For a while Windows not have an install version, to run you need to have Python 3.8 or higher installed, is recommended you install Python in windows store, after this you need to open cmd or WindowsPowerShell and digit the command:

     pip install keyboard